abstractive/artillery/README.md

 #### Volunteer to write a language implementation!

-The only requirement for a language is that it effectively leverages the `ZeroMQ` protocol, and next the `RINA` Recursive InterNetworking Architecture.
+The only requirement for a language is that it effectively leverages the `ZeroMQ` protocol, and next the enhaced version of this will be for it exist within the `RINA` Recursive InterNetworking Architecture.

 Contact [@digitalextremist](https://github.com/digitalextremist) //